-With May the 4th — “Star Wars” Day — just around the corner, it’s worth taking a look at hover tech: Our obsession with the idea, what’s currently on the market and what the science says about “real” anti-gravity options.
+With May the 4th — “Star Wars” Day — just around the corner, it’s worth taking a look at hover tech: Our obsession with the idea, what innovative technology is currently on the market and what the science says about “real” anti-gravity options.

 Floating on Air

 Humanity’s interest in hovering vehicles started long before Luke swung a lightsaber.
 As noted by the BBC, the first hovercraft was developed by Sir Christopher Cockerell in 1959.
 It used a cushion of air to hover just above ground or water and avoid the common pitfalls of uneven surfaces.
 Until October 2000, hovercraft were used to ferry people and cars across the English Channel when competition from the Channel Tunnel and traditional ferry boats made the service obsolete.
 According to Popular Mechanics, commercial hovercraft have experienced a sharp decline from their heyday in the 1970s due to large fuel and maintenance costs combined with a lack of creature comforts.